sebastianpimentel/studio-dev/lesson-1/README.md

 excercise lesson1
-this project is a test
+this project is a test is a simple html